-The Underwriters have agreed, subject to certain conditions, to purchase the Bonds from the City at a price equal to the initial offering prices to the public, as shown on the inside cover page hereof, less an underwriting discount of \$, plus accrued interest.
-The Underwriters' obligations are subject to certain conditions precedent.
-The Underwriters will be obligated to purchase all of the Bonds if any Bonds are purchased.
-The Bonds may be offered and sold to certain dealers and others at prices lower than such public offering price, and such public prices may be changed from time to time, by the Underwriters.
+The Underwriters have agreed, subject to certain conditions, to purchase the Certificates from the City at the price equal to the initial offering prices to the public, as shown on the inside cover hereof, less an underwriters' discount of \$, plus accrued interest on the Certificates to their date of initial delivery.
+The Underwriters' obligation is subject to certain conditions precedent.
+The Underwriters will be obligated to purchase all of the Certificates, if the

+Certificates are purchased.
+The Certificates may be offered and sold to certain dealers and others at prices lower than such public offering prices, and such public prices may be changed, from time to time, by the Underwriters.